 Naturopathic Treatment for Menopause & Perimenopause

 - Support and nourish the adrenal glands while reducing stress.
 Stress reduction is vital because otherwise you only end up breaking even with the adrenal support, you aren’t able to make progress.

 - Liver detoxification (not the kind found in the health food store!) can help relieve a congested liver and enable more efficient liver function.

 - Vitamins like B6 and minerals like magnesium are helpful for production of serotonin and melatonin, as well as facilitating many enzyme reactions throughout the body.
 Tyrosine helps support dopamine production.
 5HTP can also help with serotonin production.

-- Plant hormone like substances can help make up for hormone deficiencies and smooth the transition at menopause.
-Phytoestrogens and phytoprogesterones have very weak hormone like activity that acts to moderate hormone levels.
+- Plant hormone-like substances can help make up for hormone deficiencies and smooth the transition at menopause.
+Phytoestrogens and phytoprogesterones have a very weak hormone-like activity that acts to moderate hormone levels.
 Current data suggests that there is no cause for concern when consuming these as they are very weak and if anything they appear to have anti-cancer properties.

 - I do not recommend hormone replacement therapy, even bioidentical hormone replacement therapy.
 Supplementing hormones is risky business since under certain conditions the body will shunt hormones into estrogen production which may promote cancer growth.
-Bioidentical hormones are no safer in this regard.
+In my opinion, bioidentical hormones are no safer in this regard.

 Natural Medicine for Menopause Research